Get notified of page updates

 PARP inhibitors for advanced ovarian, or primary peritoneal cancer

 Several PARP inhibitors have been approved to treat ovarian cancers at different stages of the disease.
-In some situations, a tumor known as an test ("hemologous recombination deficiency") can help women with an inherited mutation and advanced ovarian cancer learn if they may benefit from a .
+In some situations, a tumor known as an test ("hemologous recombination deficiency") can help people with an inherited mutation and advanced ovarian cancer learn if they may benefit from a .

 after treatment